Introduction

 • An image of other people looking bored or stoney faced when I am talking

-Challenging Negative Thinking
+How to challenge Negative Thinking

-The process often starts with thought records, where you physically write down thoughts about past or future situations to contrast them with alternative perspectives.
+Within the worksheet, you write down your negative thoughts about past or future situations to deliberately compare and contrast them with alternative perspectives.
 These alternative perspectives should be rational and realistic, so that you are able to believe them, rather than unrealistically positive.

 See the following example from Australia CCI –Thought Record Example or this thought record 3 shorter examples